The market is having a banner year in 2024. The Dow is up more than 12%, the S&P 500 is up 23% and the Nasdaq is up 26%.

 The premium you receive for that call depends on a number of factors, but there are two that you can control: time to expiration and strike price.
 If you’re concerned about short-term volatility due to specific upcoming events in the market or the news, you can consider selling short-term calls with strike prices “near the money,” meaning a few percentage points above the current price.
 Alternatively, if you’re simply concerned that a position has become overvalued but are still bullish in the long term, you could sell calls with a strike price that is further “out of the money” with more time to expiration.
 Typically, more time to expiration and closer to the current price equals higher premiums received due to the greater risk of getting the shares called away.

 It’s important to remember that the rationale behind a covered call is that you are bullish on your investment and want to keep it, but are looking for ways to reduce your risk or generate income.
-As a call seller, your shares can be called away at any time at the price you specified, so sell calls with a strike price which you’d be willing to sell your underlying shares at.
+As a call seller, your shares can be called away at any time at the price you specified, so sell calls with a strike price at which you’d be willing to sell your underlying shares.

 Put Purchase